What Are Webhooks and How Do They Work?

 Webhook vs. API

-In our streaming service example, the streaming service would use the banking service's API to create a new subscription and receive a webhook when a new charge for the subscription is made every month.
+In practice, most integrations use both.
+In our streaming service example, the streaming service would use the banking service's API to create a new subscription, and receive a webhook each month when the subscription is charged.
+The API handles actions you initiate; the webhook handles events you need to react to.

 How do webhooks work